Company Admin Guide to Piloting or Rolling Out AgilityHealth®

 Depending on your organization's wishes, some or all Manager's may become part of the Leadership Team that resolves the growth items the Team escalates to Leadership during their retrospectives.
 This team, the Continuous Improvement Leadership Team, is discussed more in-depth in Step 5.

-In order for the Leadership Team to understand how to analyze the Team's results and create their backlog, we recommend a Continuous Improvement Strategy Session.
+In order for the Leadership Team to understand how to analyze the Team's results and create their backlog, we recommend a Continuous Improvement Readout and Planning Session for Leaders.
 This session can be taught by an Agile Coach who goes through our workshop on how to facilitate this session for Leaders.

 Step 5: Continuous Improvement Leadership Team

-In the Continuous Improvement Strategy Session, Leaders will form their Continuous Improvement Leadership Teams.
+In the Continuous Improvement Readout and Planning Session for Leaders, Leaders will form their Continuous Improvement Leadership Teams.
 These teams will:

 - Learn how to roll up and analyze data across all Teams